-- 134. The infaunal communities within the East Anglia ONE North windfarm site are dominated by many of the same species groups as the former East Anglia Zone (Table 9.12).
-Abundance in the East Anglia ONE North windfarm site, as defined by the number of individual organisms per grab and as taken from the ZEA data, can be seen to be broadly similar to the wider former East Anglia Zone, exhibiting communities with relatively low abundance and diversity (see Figures 9.4 and 9.5). - 135.
-Infaunal communities within the East Anglia ONE North windfarm site are dominated by the polychaete worms Nephtys cirrosa and Spiophanes bombyx.
-Four communities were identified within the East Anglia ONE North windfarm site (see Figure 9.7): - Group M Characterised by Nephtys cirrosa, Spiophanes bombyx and Nemertea (25 locations); - Group N Characterised by N. cirrosa, S. bombyx and Polinices pulchellus (1 location); - Group O Characterised by N. cirrosa and Ophiocten affinis (1 location); and - Group Q Characterised by Nemertea, Ophiuroidea and S. bombyx (3 locations). - 136.
-Infaunal abundance within the East Anglia ONE North windfarm site is low to moderate relative to adjacent areas of the former East Anglia Zone, with abundance generally increasing in the west of the site (see Figure 9.4).
+- 133. The infaunal communities within the East Anglia TWO windfarm site are dominated by many of the same species groups as the former East Anglia Zone (Table 9.12).
+Abundance in the East Anglia TWO windfarm site, as defined by the number of individual organisms per grab and as taken from the ZEA data, can be seen to be broadly similar to the wider former East Anglia Zone, exhibiting communities with relatively low abundance and diversity (see Figures 9.4 and 9.5). - 134.
+Infaunal communities within the East Anglia TWO windfarm site are dominated by the polychaete worms Nephtys cirrosa and Spiophanes bombyx.
+Four communities were identified within the East Anglia TWO windfarm site (see Figure 9.7): - Group M Characterised by Nephtys cirrosa, Spiophanes bombyx and Nemertea (27 locations); - Group N Characterised by N. cirrosa, S. bombyx and Polinices pulchellus (5 locations); - Group O Characterised by N. cirrosa and Ophiocten affinis (1 location); and - Group Q Characterised by Nemertea, Ophiuroidea and S. bombyx (1 location). - 135.
+Infaunal abundance within the East Anglia TWO windfarm site is low to moderate relative to adjacent areas of the former East Anglia Zone, with abundance generally increasing in the north of the site.
+Some sample locations in the south west of the East Anglia TWO windfarm site also suggest higher abundance, relative to the rest of the site (see Figure 9.4).

-9.5.2.3 Infaunal Abundance and Diversity in the East Anglia ONE North Offshore Cable Corridor
+9.5.2.3 Infaunal Abundance and Diversity in the Offshore Cable Corridor

-- 137. Infaunal abundance and diversity in the East Anglia ONE North offshore cable corridor broadly matches that of the wider East Anglia zone (see Figures 9.4 and 9.5 respectively).
+136. Infaunal abundance and diversity in both the offshore cable corridor northern and southern options broadly matches that of the wider East Anglia zone (see Figures 9.4 and 9.5 respectively).
 In terms of infaunal biomass a greater mass of organisms can be seen to be present within the offshore cable corridor compared to the windfarm site and wider former East Anglia Zone.
-The larger biomass of samples is generally down to the presence of mollusc or echnioderm species which can add significantly to the weight of samples. - 138.
-It should be noted that multivariate analysis of the data collected in the offshore cable corridor will be conducted and included within the ES for the final DCO application.
+The larger biomass of samples is generally down to the presence of mollusc or echnioderm species which can add significantly to the weight of samples.
+For example, in the case of sample B37 (the sample with the greatest weight) six pea urchins Echinocyamus pusillus had a large bearing on the infaunal biomass.

+137. It should be noted that multivariate analysis of the data collected in the offshore cable corridor will be conducted and included within the ES for the final DCO application.